• Home

 • Set Front Legs of Dining Chairs on the Rug: This is a quick way to create a fresh, modern feeling in a dining room.
 A mid-size dining room area rug that is at least 12 inches wider on all sides than the dining table, but only extends far enough for you to place your front chair legs on, will emphasize the contrast between your dining table, the rug, and the room’s flooring.

-We would not recommend choosing a rug that is large enough to place your table on but not any of your chair legs.
+We would not recommend choosing a rug that is large enough to place your table on but not all of your chair legs.
 The rug will be obscured by the chair legs.
-While this may provide some practical floor protection, you will not get to enjoy the visual enhancement that a rug can bring to the dining room.
+While this may provide some practical floor protection, you will not get to enjoy the visual enhancement that a rug can bring to the dining room, and it will make it more difficult to adjust your chair as you sit down at the table.

 Rugs aren’t just for dining rooms!
 Kitchen rugs are a popular way to add a little bit of texture and style to your cooking space or beneath your kitchen table or breakfast nook.
 Because kitchens are high traffic areas prone to spills, it is a good idea to choose a low-pile rug (less than 0.25”) in a durable material that can be easily cleaned.
 Check product details for rugs that are machine washable or are indoor/outdoor compatible, as these will stand up better to moisture and spot cleaning than more delicate rug materials.